JacobC1921w/PyNetTools/README.md

 ```python
 getHostName()
 ```
-Returns the hostname for the current machine
+Returns the hostname for the current machine (ret: str)

 #### Example:
 ```python